Ed Gein: Deaths in immediate family

 On April 1, 1940, George Gein died of heart failure at the age of 66.
-Ed and his brother Henry began doing odd jobs around town to help cover living expenses.
+Ed and Henry began doing odd jobs around town to help cover living expenses.
 The brothers were generally considered reliable and honest by the rest of the community.
 While both worked as handymen, Ed frequently babysat for neighbors, seeming to relate more easily to children than to adults.
 Henry began dating a divorced mother of two and planned to move in with her.
 He worried about his brother's attachment to their mother and often spoke ill of her around Ed, who responded with shock and hurt.

 On May 16, 1944, Henry was burning vegetation on the property.
 The fire got out of control, requiring intervention by the local fire department.
 By the end of the day—the fire having been extinguished and the firefighters gone—Ed reported Henry missing.
 With lanterns and flashlights, a search party searched for 43-year-old Henry, whose dead body was found lying face down.
 Apparently, Henry had been dead for some time, and it appeared that the cause of death was heart failure, since he had not been burned or injured otherwise.

 It was later reported by biographer Harold Schechter that Henry had bruises on his head.
-Police dismissed the possibility of foul play and the county coroner later listed asphyxiation as the cause of death.
-The authorities accepted the accident theory, but no official investigation was conducted and an autopsy was not performed.
+Police dismissed the possibility of foul play, and the county coroner later listed asphyxiation as the cause of death.
+The authorities accepted the accident theory, but no official investigation was conducted, and an autopsy was not performed.
 Questioning Ed about the death of Bernice Worden in 1957, state investigator Joe Wilimovsky brought up questions about Henry's death.
 George Arndt, who studied the case, wrote that, in retrospect, it was "possible and likely" that Henry's death was "the 'Cain and Abel' aspect of this case."

 With Henry deceased, Ed and his mother were now alone.
 Augusta suffered a paralyzing stroke shortly after Henry's death, and Ed devoted himself to her care.
 Sometime in 1945, he later recounted, he and his mother visited a man named Smith, who lived nearby, to purchase straw.
 According to Gein, Augusta witnessed Smith beating a dog.
 A woman inside the Smith residence came outside and yelled for him to stop, but Smith beat the dog to death.
 Augusta was extremely upset by this scene; what bothered her did not appear to be the brutality toward the dog but, rather, the presence of the woman.
 Augusta told Gein that the woman was not married to Smith and so had no business being there, angrily calling her "Smith's harlot."
 She suffered a second stroke soon after, and her health deteriorated rapidly.

 Augusta died on December 29, 1945, at the age of 67.
 Gein was devastated by his mother's death.
 In the words of Schechter, he had "lost his only friend and one true love.
 And he was absolutely alone in the world".